jeffgillan/jeffgillan/README.md

-I work primarily on the [Cyverse](http://www.cyverse.org) project where my role is to expand the knowledge-base and accessibility of drone imagery tools while promoting the principles of open science.
+I like developing geospatial imagery pipelines, teaching data science [workshops](https://github.com/ua-datalab/Geospatial_Workshops/wiki), and deploying cloud infrastructure with [Cyverse](http://www.cyverse.org).

+I'm on a mission to make the world's drone imagery accessible and useful for land and resource management.

 <!---
 jeffgillan/jeffgillan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.